-- Integrate nursing science, biophysical sciences, and psychosocial sciences into the planning and delivery of patient-centered and population-focused care. - Assume a leadership role in effectively initiating innovations in safety and quality improvement. - Synthesize quality and safety evidence to promote an inter-professional culture of excellence. - Critically evaluate evidence from the literature for translation into diverse practice settings. - Integrate current and emerging technologies into quality improvement strategies to optimize health outcomes. - Implement health policy initiatives which focus on clinical prevention and optimal health for vulnerable populations while advocating for social justice, equity, and ethical polices in health care. - Utilize collaborative strategies within the inter-professional healthcare team to improve patient and population health outcomes. - Apply advanced knowledge to the design, implementation, and evaluation of patient-centered and population-focused care. - Act with ethical comportment in all aspects of advanced nursing practice.
+- Integrate nursing science, biophysical sciences, and psychosocial sciences into the planning and delivery of patient-centered and population-focused care. - Assume a leadership role in effectively initiating innovations in safety and quality improvement. - Synthesize quality and safety evidence to promote an inter-professional culture of excellence. - Critically evaluate evidence from the literature for translation into diverse practice settings. - Integrate current and emerging technologies into quality improvement strategies to optimize health outcomes. - Implement health policy initiatives which focus on clinical prevention and optimal health for vulnerable populations while advocating for social justice, equity, and ethical polices in health care. - Utilize collaborative strategies within the inter-professional healthcare team to improve patient and population health outcomes. - Implement patient-centered and population-focused clinical prevention strategies to improve health outcomes - Apply advanced knowledge to the design, implementation, and evaluation of patient-centered and population-focused care. - Act with ethical comportment in all aspects of advanced nursing practice.

-College Policies
+Policies

-Departments in the School of Nursing follow the general College policies and regulations listed in this catalog and the Student Handbook.
+Departments in the School of Nursing follow the general University policies and regulations listed in this catalog and the Student Handbook.
 However, as a professional program of study, the School has established academic policies and regulations consistent with professional standards of nursing education and practice.
-It is the responsibility of the student to know and follow all academic policies and regulations of the College, the School and the Department.
+It is the responsibility of the student to know and follow all academic policies and regulations of the University, the School and the Department.

-Departments in the School of Nursing reserve the right to change, modify or improve any program requirements or policies at its discretion without prior notice.
+Departments in the School of Nursing reserve the right to change, modify or improve program requirements or policies at its discretion without prior notice.